rsapkf/42/docs/open-source-software.md

   - [ReactiveX/RxJava](https://github.com/ReactiveX/RxJava) - RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
   - [mozilla/rhino](https://github.com/mozilla/rhino) - Rhino is an open-source implementation of JavaScript written entirely in Java.
   - [bumptech/glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling.
+  - [orchidhq/orchid](https://github.com/orchidhq/orchid) - Build and deploy beautiful documentation sites that grow with you. https://orchid.run.

 - Haskell
   - [jaspervdj/patat](https://github.com/jaspervdj/patat) - Terminal-based presentations using Pandoc.